aozaki-kuro/aozaki-kuro.github.io/2014/03/the-surreal-series-01/index.md

-# The Surreal Series: Memorial
+# The Surreal Series 01: Memorial

 ![](0001.jpg)